 Mosque of Ibn Tulun in Cairo

 This mosque was built between 876 and 879 AD and it is one of the oldest mosques in Cairo.
 The building was commissioned by Abbassid governor of Egypt, Ahmad ibn Tulun.
 The mosque is built around a courtyard and has an indoor hall on all four sides.
 The minaret of the mosque was built in accordance with the minaret of Samarra, with a spiral shape and centuries later.

 Dahab is located 85 kilometres north of Sharm El-Sheikh in the Gulf of Aqaba, near the southern part of Sinai Desert.
 This city was a secluded seaside village, however, in the year 1980, it became a great and cheap destination for foreign travelers and tourists.
-Activities like surfing, scuba diving as well as safari tours have made this place as one of most popular destinations by the Red Sea.
+Activities like surfing, scuba diving as well as safari tours have made this place as one of most popular tourist attractions in Egypt by the Red Sea.

 Siwa Oasis is an oasis in the Libyan-Egyptian desert that is a remote area with a population of about 23,000 people.
 Most of them are the descendant of Barbarian people.
 Siwa is on an old trading and commercial route therefore, this place has always been commercially vital.
 The natural springs and shade of the palm trees helped travelers a great deal with their journey in the past.
 Moreover, with the collapse of the Roman Empire, the decline of Siwa began and tourism has been their only source of income in recent decades.
 There is an effort to create hotels that utilize local materials to attract more tourists to this area.